top of page

 One of the most common questions photovoltaic (PV) installers get during early consultations with customers is, “how many solar panels do I need for my home (or business)?”
 It’s a natural question since the number of PV panels directly impacts the total cost of the installation – not to mention variables like:

-However, it can be challenging to explain technical terms like insolation, voltages, or kilowatt-hours to a homeowner used to thinking in dollars and cents.
-If you’ve faced this situation before, use the guide below to make the solar consultation process easier to explain – and easier for customers to understand.
+However, explaining technical terms like insolation, voltages, or kilowatt-hours to a homeowner used to thinking in dollars and cents can be challenging.
+If you’ve faced this situation before, use the guide below to make the solar consultation process easier to explain and easier for customers to understand.

-How Many Solar Panels Are Needed To Power A House?
+How Many Solar PV Panels Do I Need To Power A House?

-Every home is different, making it difficult to provide a universal answer that applies in all situations.
+Every home is different, making it difficult to provide a universal answer that applies to all situations.
 But here are some useful guidelines to keep in mind:

-• According to the U.S. Energy Information Administration, the average American home consumes nearly 900 kWh of utility electricity each month.
+• According to the U.S. Energy Information Administration, the average American home consumes 10,500 kWh of utility electricity each month.

-5 kW is a good baseline.
-And it’s a number most homeowners will understand.
-But still, it’s important you correctly size every solar system so that it covers the amount of energy that customer uses – both today and tomorrow.
+6 kW is a good baseline, and most homeowners will understand it.
+Still, it’s important to correctly size every solar system so that it covers the amount of energy customers use today and tomorrow.
+For example, you might want to quote a rooftop solar system if the household plans to buy an EV or install heat pumps.

-How To Determine The Number Of Solar Panels Needed
+How To Determine How Many PV Panels Are Needed

 When sizing a residential solar system, below are five of the most important variables that should factor into the decision-making process.

 Adding just a single solar panel can help generate monthly electric bill savings.
-Installing more PV modules results in higher savings.
-So it’s important you consult with each customer to determine their energy and savings goals in advance.
+Installing more PV modules results in higher electricity bill savings.
+So, it’s important you consult with each customer to determine their energy and savings goals in advance.

 For example, do they:

-• Want enough solar capacity to cover 100% of their electricity needs?
+• Want enough solar energy capacity to cover 100% of their electricity needs?

 • Plan on using net metering to sell excess power to their utility provider?